Warning, this page contains spoilers.

 - Because You Were Nice to Me: One of the two reasons she becomes attached to Luka.
 Hannah notes that he was genuinely excited that she appeared to him to grant his wish and that, upon his death, he was the first soul to have ever expressed gratitude towards her for granting their wish.
 She was mournful in his death.

-- Benevolent Boss: It is revealed in "Crossroads Butler" that the triplets actually serve Hannah when we see them groom her and assist her burning down Luka's and Alois' village in a flashback.
-In "Spider's Intentions", she is shown treating them gently, placing flowers in their hair, with the triplets seeming quite fond of her preferring her over Claude.
+- Benevolent Boss: It is revealed in "Crossroads Butler" that the demon triplets actually serve Hannah when we see them groom her and assist her burning down Luka's and Alois' village in a flashback.
+In "Spider's Intentions", she is shown treating them gently, placing flowers in their hair, with the triplets seeming quite fond of her, preferring Hannah over Claude.

 - Body Horror: In episode 10, she opens her mouth disgustingly wide to give Ciel a look at Alois' eye that she stole, which stares back at him from seemingly an abyss inside her.